tox-dev/tox/docs/development.rst

     tox -e py -- -k "test_extra"

 Some tests require additional dependencies to be run, such is the various shell activators (``bash``, ``fish``, ``powershell``, etc).
-These tests will be skipped automatically if these are not present, note however that in CI all tests are run; so even if all tests succeed locally for you, they may still fail in the CI.
+The tests will be skipped automatically if the dependencies are not present, note however that in CI all tests are run; so even if all tests succeed locally for you, they may still fail in the CI.

 Running linters